 Milestones are dependent on both of these areas, which is why I'll be dedicating future posts to cover them.

 In the meantime, I'd be interested to hear about some of the other milestone techniques out there.
 How do you organise and manage your project milestones?
 Do you even use milestones?
-Leave a comment and let me know!
+Send me a tweet and let me know!

 Chris LeCompte is a web designer and project manager based out of Northern Virginia working at his own company, Cavendo.
-For more articles like this one visit Chris' blog: clecompte.com
+For You may also be interested in like this one visit Chris' blog: clecompte.com